Insper/ComputacaoEmbarcada/docs-src/navigation/Labs/Lab_DRIVER/Lab-PIO-DRIVER.md

         > a peripheral function.
 This enables configuration of the I/O line prior to setting it to be managed by the PIO
         > Controller.

-!!! example "Modifique e teste"
+!!! exercise "Modifique e teste"
     1. Crie a função `_pio_clear()`
     1. Substitua no código toda ocorrência de `pio_clear` por `_pio_clear`
     1. Implemente a função.